rigarcia07/web-cnc/README.md

-# CNC Programming Mastery Portal
+# CNC Programming Learning Portal

 An interactive, self-paced learning portal for aspiring CNC programmers.
 Built as a single-page HTML application and hosted via GitHub Pages — no backend, no dependencies, no install required.